Heidelberg Tun: History

 When the French army captured the castle, the soldiers believed the empty wine barrel to be full of wine; their hatchet marks left on the barrel were later visible to tourists.

 According to tradition and local legend, the eternal keeper of the enormous Tun remains Perkeo of Heidelberg, once a court jester and master of the castle’s spirit production (and a famously Herculean wine drinker).

+The tun is commemorated by a gable stone called T Heydel Berghs Vadt which was originally at Rokin 90, Amsterdam but has been moved to Kolksteeg 12.